Fletcher runs wild as Hartselle downs Muscle Shoals

 “Our defense is so optimistic.
 They continue to bend but not break,” Moore said.
 “We have to continue to get better and fix a lot of things, but for them to rise to the occasion, you can’t ask for more.”

 Hartselle moves to 8-0 on the season and into first place of Class 6A, Region 8.
-A win next week vs. Hazel Green will give the Tigers their first region championship since 2018.
+A win this week vs. Hazel Green will give the Tigers their first region championship since 2018.

 “For Hartselle this was huge for us to come on the road and win at a place that we haven’t won a lot recently,” Moore said.
 “For me this was one of the biggest wins I’ve ever been a part of.”